wallaby16/ssp-backend/README.md

 SEMATEXT\_API\_TOKEN|Admin token for Sematext Logsene Apps|mytoken
 SEMATEXT\_BASE\_URL|Base url for Sematext|for EU: https://apps.eu.sematext.com/

+### Route timeout
+The `api/aws/ec2` endpoints wait until VMs have the desired state.
+This can exceed the default timeout and result in a 504 error on the client.
+Increasing the route timeout is described here: https://docs.openshift.org/latest/architecture/networking/routes.html#route-specific-annotations

 ## The GlusterFS api
 Use/see the service unit file in ./glusterapi/install/